ramanaptr/ez-recyclerview/README.md

         rvSample.setViewHolderLayout(R.layout.sample_view_holder_layout_one) { view: View, data: SampleData ->

             // handle view by layout and check value of the data null
-            // please take a note for your data, always to check value inside your object to avoid null exception
+            // please do take a note for your data, always to check value inside your object to avoid null exception
             // example in the below
             view.findViewById<TextView>(R.id.tv_key_one).apply { data.key?.apply { text = this } }
             view.findViewById<TextView>(R.id.tv_value_one).apply { data.value?.apply { text = this } }